How to Convert an Android App to iOS or Vice Versa: Full Guide for 2026

 Step 5.
 Consider hybrid development frameworks

-If you plan to support both platforms but wish to reduce development time and cost, a hybrid development framework, such as React Native or Flutter, can be an excellent option.
+If you plan to support both platforms while reducing development time and costs, a hybrid development framework such as React Native or Flutter can be an excellent option.
 By incorporating a hybrid or usually referred to as cross-platform development services, your vendor will work on making an app with a single codebase for both platforms, making future maintenance easier.

 Step 6.
 Use J2ObjC for code reuse

 You can also consider leveraging J2ObjC, a tool that translates Java code (one of Android's native programming languages) into Objective-C (one of iOS's native programming languages).
 By using J2ObjC, your development team can reuse significant portions of your business logic and non-UI code.
 This is especially useful for apps with complex backend services that would otherwise require complete rewrites.
-This approach enables faster Android app to iOS conversion and ensures the translated code runs smoothly on iOS without sacrificing functionality or reliability.
+This approach enables faster conversion of Android apps to iOS and ensures the translated code runs smoothly on iOS without sacrificing functionality or reliability.

 Step 7.
 Ensure compliance and test your app

 Once the iOS app is developed or converted, extensive testing is essential to ensure it meets Apple’s performance and security standards.
-During this stage, your development team will navigate the app testing process, and optimize the app for App Store approval, reducing the chances of rejections or delays in release.
+During this stage, your development team will conduct app testing and optimize the app for App Store approval, reducing the risk of rejection or release delays.
 Besides, your IT vendor will help you to ensure compliance with Apple’s strict App Store guidelines.

 Need help with Android to iOS conversion?